 Tales for Twos, formerly Tales for Tots, is a program for children from 24 to 36 months with their parent or caregiver.
 It follows an outline similar to Wonderful Ones.
 Children will learn about the library through books, music and flannel board participation.
 Children will be able to play with hand bells, the favorite activity of the 2-year-olds who have participated in the program.

 Tales for Twos meets on Fridays at 10 a.m. and 11 a.m. in the Frank Fanning Conference Room (no program during spring break).
 No registration required.

 Preschool story time is geared to children age 3 to 5 and is 40 minutes.
 An accompanying adult must remain on library premises and is encouraged, but not required, to participate.
 Preschool story times are scheduled on Tuesdays and Wednesdays.

-Preschool story time meets on Tuesdays and Wednesdays at 10 a.m. in the Storytime Area at the back of the children's section of the library (no programs the week of Thanksgiving due to the holiday).
+Preschool story time meets on Tuesdays and Wednesdays at 10 a.m. in the Storytime Area at the back of the children's section of the library (no programs during spring break).
 No registration is required.

 6 by 6

 Following the Tuesday preschool story time, we offer a 6 by 6 Early Childhood Enrichment program for parents and children age birth to 6.
 This program features hands-on activities based on the six early literacy skills needed to prepare children to read.

 6 by 6 meets on Tuesdays following Preschool story time, from 10:45-11:45 a.m. in the Storytime Area (no program during spring break).
 No registration is required.

 Explore and discover all kinds of surprises after school at the library when you participate in this literacy-based program for kindergarteners through second-graders.
 This program typically includes books read aloud, a craft, a short video and snack time.

 Adventures @ the Library takes place 4-5 p.m. on Thursdays, with no program during spring break.